 Personal Tips and Tricks: The “Do’s and Don’ts” of Lunges

 It’s not impossible to destroy your knees with a set of lungs, as all it takes is the right amount of momentum and one wrong move.
 I have a small list of tips that I always hand out to beginners, as I don’t want them to feel like they’re going into the lunge game blindly.

-Building your legs is hard, and anybody who has gone to the gym knows that on a personal level.
+Building your legs is hard, and anybody who has gone to the gym knows that on a personal level…even after measuring their fitness levels severally, often they still have work to do on their legs.
 Unless you’ve been playing sports your entire life and were blessed with the right genetics, leg muscles are one of the hardest things to build up.

 Not only that, but recovering from a hectic leg routine can take days without the right supplements, but thankfully, there are plenty of articles on here that can help you out with that as well.

 Take a large step forward, as opposed to a traditional one that you would take while walking

 Keep your core engaged the entire time and make sure your back is straight – you want to remain stable throughout the entire movement.
 If your back doesn’t feel sturdy and flexible enough, set aside time to ramp it up with the superwoman workout and similar workouts, you will need it for lunges and almost any other workout.